JSNA – People – Cardiovascular Disease

 Mortality from cardiovascular disease aged under 75 years

-Over recent years (with data up to 2022), the age standardised mortality rate from cardiovascular disease in people aged under 75-years, was lower in Barnet compared with the London and North Central London averages.
+In recent years (based on data from 2021–2023), the age-standardised mortality rate from cardiovascular disease among individuals under 75 years in Barnet has been consistently lower than both the London and North Central London averages.

 Do you have feedback about the JSNA?
 A feedback form can be accessed here.
 Your feedback is valuable to us and we appreciate any comments or suggestions you have about the JSNA.